rudelm/rudelm.github.io/content/post/2021/02/18/howto-avoid-resets-of-default-apple-music-media-folder-when-using-a-nas/index.md

 {{< img "images/MusicUpdatingLibrary.png" "Apple Music Updating screen" >}}

-[&#8222;Limnos" pointed me](https://discussions.apple.com/thread/252216475) to a potential workaround for this behaviour:
+[ "Limnos" pointed me](https://discussions.apple.com/thread/252216475) to a potential workaround for this behaviour:

   * Create a symbolic link to the Apple Music app on your SSD and place it on the automounted volume.
   * Create a second symbolic link from the first link back to your SSD applications folder.